Technical Evaluation: Keyword Matching vs Semantic Scoring Workflow

 From 'Spray' to 'Snipe'

 Regex methods aim to maximize Recall, drowning users in spam.
 LLM-Scoring aims to optimize Precision.
 In tests, while LLM methods dropped ~5% of ambiguous leads, they increased Revenue per Action by 8x.
+The win is not just reading fewer junk threads.
+It is sending high-score threads into assistant and system workflows faster.

 Semantic Disambiguation